elmahio/documentation/docs/authentication.md

 ---
 title: Authentication on elmah.io
 description: Learn all about how authentication on elmah.io works.
-Using API keys and permissions you can control log, deployment and log message access.
+Using API keys and permissions you can control log, deployment, and log message access.
 ---

 # Authentication